martinthomson/escape-report/draft-thomson-escape-report.md

 Some rough data from current deployment was presented that suggested improvements that were in some cases quite significant.
 However, the data was not sufficiently detailed, nor supported with sufficient methodology and analysis to be conclusive.
-For instance, the analysis only included effect on page load times.
+For instance, the analysis only measured the time it takes to show content.

 Though data was presented to demonstrate potential rather than be a definitive result, discussions raised a number of questions that suggest the need for